 Packaging and First Impressions

-The Ultra comes in a neat little box and the filament itself is wrapped round an environmentally friendly bio-degradable cardboard spool.
+The Ultra comes in a neat little box and the filament itself is wrapped around an environmentally friendly bio-degradable cardboard spool.
 I’d expect nothing less from a Dutch company.

 Now like me, you were probably thinking Ultra would be sparkly and something that will just shred the brass printing nozzle like a shuriken through tofu.
 But no!